Cymru-Breizh-Agile-Cymru-Project/vosk-cli/README.md

 A small cli program to demo live transcription using Vosk

+## Prerequisites
+The microphone library uses `libportaudio2` so you need that installed to run the project.
+On Ubuntu this can be installed globally by running `sudo apt install libportaudio2`.

 ## How to run

 The project is setup with a pyproject.toml file, so the only thing you need to run it would be to either manually set up a virtual environment or run the following command: